OmarTammam25/Dots-and-Boxes/README.md

  6- user input method
  7- game setup (size of grid , 2 players or one , choosing colors)
  8- if a square is made make the user play one more turn!!
  9- bot player
  10- saving info to a file ( choose between txt, json, excel sheet)
- 11-ai
+ 11- ai
+ 12- make grid centered
+ 13- config file for new users (get user name )
+ 14- load from main menu
+ 18- undo , redo , save
+ 19- user interface (turn , time , score , number of mover of each player , number of remaining lines)
+ 20- handling the rank and top ten   and displaying them in main menu